Read the full report from our online discussion of the United Nations Sustainable Development Goal 14: Life Below Water.

 About the GlobeScan SDG Leadership Series

-The GlobeScan SDG Leadership Series is a set of seventeen online discussions that will take place over two years.
-Each Forum will focus on one Global Goal, connecting experts and opinion leaders to share ideas and actions for making progress on the Sustainable Development Goals.
+The GlobeScan SDG Leadership Series is a set of seventeen online discussions and each Forum will focus on one Global Goal, connecting experts and opinion leaders to share ideas and actions for making progress on the Sustainable Development Goals.

 Read reports on past SDG Leadership Forums: